Where to Stay in London: 9 Best Areas and Neighbourhoods for Every Traveller

 To the north, the Temple neighbourhood is bordered by the Strand and Fleet Street, to the south, the River Thames, to the east Whitefriars Street and Carmelite Street, and to the west King’s College.

 The Temple Church is an 800-year-old round church located in a secluded courtyard.
+Temple Church remains one of central London’s most overlooked historic attractions and is featured as a highlight in our 12-hour London sightseeing itinerary.
 Even today, it shows an outstanding fragment of London’s exciting past.
 Constructed by the Knights Templar, an order of crusading monks who saw it as their task to protect pilgrims on their way to Jerusalem, it still tells the Templar history.

 Inside the Church, you will catch sight of impressive stone statues of the former Knights Templar placed atop their tombs.